How Can I Change My Dog's Food?

 When a dog’s routine is thrown off, they can experience anxiety, behavioral issues, difficulty training, and even weight gain.
 Mealtimes are an especially important routine for your dog to have in place, and when this changes, it can cause some discomfort, both physically and mentally.

 If this sounds like a lot at first, don’t sweat it.
-This guide has everything you need to know about how to change dry dog food, how to choose a new food, and a few tips and tricks for everything in between.
+This guide has everything you need to know about how to choose a new dog food with ease.

 The most important guideline to remember when transitioning your dog to a new dry food is that you can’t do it all at once.
 The transition process typically takes around a week, though it may take longer if your dog has health issues, gastrointestinal sensitivity, is a puppy, or has anxiety.